 If one party thinks the case has gone the wrong way, he/she can appeal the verdict to a higher court.
 This can only happen for matters of law, not of fact, unless the trier of fact has made a clear error in the findings of fact: "The evidence against me was improperly allowed" is a valid appeal, "I didn't do it" is not.

-There is an exception for criminal cases in state court where the defendant was convicted and sentenced to death, by law a mandatory appeal is automatically filed to the State Supreme Court (or whatever the highest criminal court in that state is) which must approve the conviction for the sentence to be valid and carried out.
+There is an exception for criminal cases in state court where the defendant was convicted and sentenced to death—by law a mandatory appeal is automatically filed to the State Supreme Court (or, in Oklahoma and Texas, the Court of Criminal Appeals) which must approve the conviction for the sentence to be valid and carried out.
 The defendant cannot waive this appeal even if they wanted to be sentenced by the trial court and wanted to die quickly.
 Of course, if the defendant doesn't file any papers then the appellate court would only have the prosecution's side, so the conviction would be upheld anyway...

 An appellate court will typically have three judges presiding.
 Federal appeals generally go to the "Court of Appeals for the Nth Circuit", where N is a number from 1 to 11 (or Washington D.C., which has its own, as appeals from federal administrative agencies are under its jurisdiction).
 The circuits are laid out geographically.
 Here's a handy map.